How to Run the Numbers on a Home Loan Refinance: A Worked Example

 Total one-time cost to switch: ₹34,744

-The new EMI at 8.05% on ₹52,48,880 over 216 months came to ₹44,190 — a monthly saving of ₹4,370.
+The new EMI at 8.05% on ₹52,48,880 over 216 months comes to about ₹44,190 — a monthly saving of roughly ₹4,370.

 Building the Before-and-After Schedule

-Scenario A — Stay with existing bank (8.75%, 216 months remaining):
+Scenario A — Stay with the existing bank (8.75%, 216 months remaining):

 - Monthly EMI: ₹48,560